Need help with booking? Send us a message.

 Support local businesses and buy handmade crafts if possible

 Our sustainable practices include limiting plastic use, encouraging trekkers to bring refillable water bottles, and supporting local teahouses that operate ethically.
 We discourage the use of disposable plastics and provide options for filtered or boiled drinking water along the route.
-Furthermore, we educate all our guides and porters on eco-friendly practices such as waste collection, proper disposal, and respect for wildlife and flora.
+Furthermore, we educate all our guides and porters on eco-friendly practices, including waste collection, proper disposal, and respect for wildlife and flora.
 Trekkers are encouraged to pack out what they pack in and avoid leaving litter on the trails.

 Quick Points: